vybhav-bhadri/docker/README.md

 # Docker (Containerisation technology implmentation)

-This repository provides an in-depth exploration of Docker, its lifecycle, comparison with Virtual Machines (VMs), and its role in modern DevOps workflows.
-It also examines Docker's current limitations and introduces **Buildat** as a solution to address these challenges.
+This repository provides an brief exploration of Docker, its lifecycle, comparison with Virtual Machines (VMs), and its role in Cloud and modern DevOps workflows.
 ---

 ## **Table of Contents**